qiancai/ai-doc-reviewer/README.md

 # AI Code Reviewer

-AI Code Reviewer is a GitHub Action that leverages OpenAI's GPT-4 API to provide intelligent feedback and suggestions on your pull requests.
+AI Code Reviewer is a GitHub Action that leverages OpenAI's GPT-4 API or Deepseek's API to provide intelligent feedback and suggestions on your pull requests.
 This powerful tool helps improve code quality and saves developers time by automating the code review process.

 ## Features

-- Reviews pull requests using OpenAI's GPT-4 API.
+- Reviews pull requests using OpenAI's GPT-4 API or Deepseek's API.
 - Provides intelligent comments and suggestions for improving your code.
 - Filters out files that match specified exclude patterns.
 - Easy to set up and integrate into your GitHub workflow.

 ## Setup

+### Using OpenAI API

-1. To use this GitHub Action, you need an OpenAI API key.
+1. To use this GitHub Action with OpenAI, you need an OpenAI API key.
 If you don't have one, sign up for an API key at [OpenAI](https://beta.openai.com/signup).

 2. Add the OpenAI API key as a GitHub Secret in your repository with the name `OPENAI_API_KEY`.
 You can find more